mapping-commons/sssom/sssom_schema/project/docs/Mapping.md

      * Example: skos:exactMatch The subject and the object can, with a high degree of confidence, be used interchangeably across a wide range of information retrieval applications.
      * Example: skos:narrowMatch From the SKOS primer: A triple skos:narrower (and skos:narrowMatch) asserts that , the object of the triple, is a narrower concept than , the subject of the triple.
      * Example: skos:broadMatch From the SKOS primer: A triple skos:broader (and skos:broadMatch) asserts that , the object of the triple, is a broader concept than , the subject of the triple.
-     * Example: oio:database_cross_reference Two terms are related in some way.
+     * Example: oboInOwl:database_cross_reference Two terms are related in some way.
 The meaning is frequently consistent across a single set of mappings.
 Note this property is often overloaded even where the terms are of a different nature (e.g. interpro2go)
      * Example: rdfs:seeAlso The subject and the object are associated in some unspecified way.
 The object IRI often resolves to a resource on the web that provides additional information.
  * [predicate_modifier](predicate_modifier.md)  <sub>0..1</sub>
      * Description: A modifier for negating the prediate.
 See https://github.com/mapping-commons/sssom/issues/40 for discussion